-I would say I started getting into self-improvement 3 years ago.
-Back then I was extremely neurotic, anxious, unhappy, and lost.
+Back then, I was extremely neurotic, anxious, unhappy, and lost.

-And most importantly, I’ve found out about things that just don’t work or are actually harmful.
+Most importantly, I’ve learned about things that just don’t work or are harmful.

 We live in a society based on comparison and living up to some arbitrary standard: get this car, your significant other has one freckle, you need to learn faster…